Smart + Strong.

 In the wake of the Trayvon Martin shooting, many folks have noted the alarming rates of gun violence deaths for black children.

-Buildings and prices aren’t the only things higher in the big city.
-People who live in urban areas with lots of pollution also have higher blo...
+People who live in urban areas with lots of pollution also have higher blood pressure.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.